-13. Indication of asset categories, in which the investment fund may invest, with a specific indication as to whether the investment fund is authorized to use derivatives
+13. Indication of asset categories, in which the investment fund may invest, with a specific indication as to whether the investment fund is authorized to use derivatives well as use derivatives.
+The Fund uses derivatives for hedging purposes and for the efficient management of the portfolio, in order to achieve its investment goals.
+The exposure to derivative transactions concluded for the purpose of the efficient management of the portfolio may not exceed 30% of the Fund's net asset value.

-The primary investment instruments for the Fund are equities, but the Fund may also hold collective investment securities and bond-type investments in its portfolio to provide liquidity, as well as enter into deposit and repo agreements.
+The primary investment vehicles for the Fund are equity-type securities (collective investment securities and equities).
+In addition to domestic and international government securities, the Fund may also hold domestic and international equities in its portfolio, and may enter into deposit and repo transactions, as